olalonde/proof-of-liabilities/README.md

   - `nonce`: A random secret assigned by the operator to prevent neighbours from accidentally or deliberately discovering the value of `user` or `sum` (balance).
-  - `sum`: The user's balance (called `sum` for consistency with interior nodes).
+  - `sum`: The user's balance (called `sum` for consistency with internal nodes).
   - `hash`: SHA256(`user` + '|' + `sum` + '|' + `nonce`)

-### Interior node
+### Internal node

-Interior nodes are generated using the NodeCombiner function described below.
+Internal nodes are generated using the NodeCombiner function described below.

 The node's sum is the result of adding of its children's sums.